ODNZSL/NZSL-signbank/docs/s3_postgres_management_commands.md

 *The following code snippets were used in practice, but are offered here as examples.*

-*They are dangerous, and must be understood before use.*
+*They are potentially dangerous, and must be understood before use.*